kingluddite/web-dev-notes/frontend/js/json/01-intro.md

 ## Desktop Server
 [Download the free version](https://serverpress.com)

-* if you have MAMP running, you must stop it (Apache and MySQL)
+* If you have MAMP running, you must stop it (Apache and MySQL)
 * [instructions for installing Desktop Server](https://premium.wpmudev.org/blog/set-up-wordpress-locally-with-desktopserver/)
 * Is there a free version of DesktopServer?
 Yes
 * Does it use MAMP?
 No, it uses XAMP.